 Step 1.
 Go to the Windows Recovery Environment (WinRE)by doing the following steps:

-Press on the power button to turn off your device.
+Press the power button to turn off your device.

-Press on the button again to turn on.
+Press the button again to turn it on.

 Once Windows starts, press on the power buWinREtton again for 10 seconds to turn it off.
 Then press it on again.

 Upon the reboot, hold on to the power button for 10 seconds to turn it off, then turn it on again.